artificyan/business-communication/assignments/4_interviewing.md

 As a group:

-1. Individual statements (e.g., Persona and Selling Points) from each group member with the company name and job title of their desired job.
+1. Each group member individually:
+    1. Company name, job title, and job posting link
+    1. Persona
+    1. Selling Points
+1. Interviews formated as INTERVIEWER -> INTERVIEWEE:
-1. All interview plans.
+    1. Each interview plan
+    1. Each video link
-1. Each interviewee should write 1-2 paragraph reflection that synthesized all their feedback.
+1. Each group member's individual reflection synthesizing all the feedback.

 Grading Rubric (10 points)
 -------